 Education and Early Career

 Beginning his academic journey at the University of Montana, Lewis Coriell completed undergraduate studies in biology and subsequently earned a master’s degree in bacteriology and immunology in 1936.
 That same year, he married fellow student Ester Lentz; they would remain by each other’s side for the next 60 years.
 The newlyweds moved to the University of Kansas so he could pursue doctoral studies in immunology.
-While there, Dr. Coriell published his first article on an aspect of science he would revolutionize: The storage of cells by freezing them.
+While there, Dr. Coriell published his first article on an aspect of science he would revolutionize: The storage of cells by freezing.
 Lewis Coriell earned his doctorate in 1940 and was awarded his medical degree in 1942.
 The young researcher was drawn to the field of virology – the study of viruses as they evolve and infect.
 At this time, bacterial infections presented themselves most often in children.
 This combination led Dr. Coriell to seek out a residency in pediatrics.
-As none were immediately available, he chose a cardiology residency at Henry Ford Hospital in Detroit.
-MI.
+As none were immediately available, he chose a cardiology residency at Henry Ford Hospital in Detroit, MI.
 As it happens, the Coriells’ time in Detroit was brief.

 By 1943, World War II was raging and Dr. Coriell was called to service with the United States Army Medical Command’s Biological Research Division at Fort Detrick, MD.
 It was here that his research in cell cultivation began.
 After the war, Dr. Coriell began his ideal pediatric residency under Dr. Joseph Stokes, Jr., physician-in-chief at Children's Hospital of Philadelphia (CHOP).
 To his delight, Dr. Stokes placed great emphasis on research and was instrumental in attracting federal funds to research childhood disease at his institution.
 The ability to translate research into patient care inspired Dr. Coriell.
 He saw how research was essential to the treatment of his patients suffering the devastating effects of viruses like small pox, mumps, and polio.